fearheaven/SimpleCore/README.md

 - port akkkamaddi's Additions (see that thread later on)
 - add optional recipes for other mods' alloy furnaces.
 - re-write config system to use JSON instead of XML
+- re-visit SimpleBucket code and models.
+They probably aren't quite right.
 - ~~explore non-consumed catalyst option~~ Explored on Forum.
 Not popular idea.
 - ~~add a Zinc plugin (Sinhika's Simple Zinc?) with Brass alloy for use with TiC, among others~~ BEING DONE BY THEOLDONE.